Convergence of the Fourier-Galerkin spectral method for the Boltzmann equation with uncertainties: Acknowledgement

 \section{Acknowledgement}

-L.~Liu acknowledges the support by National Key R\&D Program of China (2021YFA1001200), Ministry of Science and Technology in China, Early Career Scheme (24301021) and General Research Fund (14303022) both by Research Grants Council of Hong Kong, awarded in 2021 and 2022.
-K.~Qi is supported by grants from the School of Mathematics, University of Minnesota and acknowledges the support from the Department of Mathematics, The Chinese University of Hong Kong, where part of this work is completed.
+L.~Liu acknowledges the support by National Key R\&D Program of China (2021YFA1001200), Ministry of Science and Technology in China, Early Career Scheme (24301021) and General Research Fund (14303022 \& 14301423) funded by Research Grants Council of Hong Kong from 2021-2023.
+K.~Qi is supported by grants from the School of Mathematics, University of Minnesota and thanks the hospitality from the Department of Mathematics, The Chinese University of Hong Kong, where part of this work was completed.